Oversupply of software… Who would’ve thought we would ever get there? Yet, 2020 is here and that’s our current reality.

 Choose The Right Technology & Features

 One of the first decisions you’ll be faced with when diving into the development phase of your mobile app is which language and framework to choose.
 Will you start with native app development, and choose tools like Objective-C, Swift, Java and Kotlin?
-Or will you decide to go with cross platform app development and use tools like React Native, Ionic, Flutter SDK or Cordova?
+Or will you choose to implement cross platform app development and use tools like React Native, Ionic, Flutter SDK or Cordova?
 The difference between the two is that with cross platform development, programmers can write one code and deploy it anywhere, while with native programming languages, developers write custom codes for each device and platform.
 The truth is, there is no right answer here – you need to identify which development strategy will work best for your company.

 TalkTravel: Case and Point